 Don't Forget to Tip

 Always bring enough cash to tip well.
-Many service people rely on tips to make a living, and when they provide good service, they should receive a little extra for their effort.
+Many service people rely on tips to make a living, and when they provide good service beyond what is necessary, they should receive a little extra for their effort.
 If you forget to get cash in advance, let the person taking payment know that you want to add the gratuity to your credit or debit card.

 Send a Written Note